jakoch/phantomjs-installer/README.md

 ## How to require specific versions of PhantomJS?

 1. The version number of the package specifies the PhantomJS version.
-When you specify `2.1.1`.
+When you specify:
+  - `^2.1`: Composer fetches the latest installer version above v2.1.
+The installer fetches the latest version of PhantomJS.
-  - Composer fetches the 2.1.1 tag(!) of the installer.
+  - `2.1.1-p07`: Composer fetches the 2.1.1-p07 tag of the installer.
 The installer fetches the 2.1.1 version of PhantomJS.
+  - `2.1.1`: Composer fetches the 2.1.1 tag of the installer.
+The installer fetches the 2.1.1 version of PhantomJS.
+  - `1.9.8`: Composer fetches the 1.9.8 tag of the installer.
+The installer fetches the 1.9.8 version of PhantomJS.
+    - This will also fetch an old installer tag.
+Please use the syntax for a version alias instead (see item 3 below).
 2. If you specify `dev-master`, the latest version will be fetched.
   - Composer fetches the latest version of the installer.
 The installer fetches the latest version of PhantomJS.
 3. You might also specify the PhantomJS version by using a version alias,  e.g. `dev-master as <version>`.